zwettemaan/CEPSparker/ReadMe.md

 _CEPSparkerConfig_ is a simple-minded convenience app.

 It does not contain esoteric 'magic'.
-Source code to this applicaion is provided in the CEPSparker.zip file.
+Source code to this application is provided in the CEPSparker.zip file.

 _CEPSparkerConfig_ will parse the content of the Templates subfolder,